 - In the Verification code box, enter the authorization code that your domain provider gave you.
 Click “Next” -> “Buy and transfer”.

 Depending on your domain provider, you might have to confirm these changes by email.
 If so, it takes up to 20 days for the domain transfer process to complete.
-Shopify will send you a message confirming that your domain is successfully transferred.
+Shopify will send you a message confirming that domain transfer has successfully completed.

 Creating 301 redirects helps you to redirect your old URLs on Magento to your new URLs on Shopify.
 Knowing that redirecting URLs is an important effort to maintain SEO ranking, always remember to check if all your old URLs have safely landed in your new store.
 You will start by verifying that all of the old URLs are redirected to the new site.
 After that, make sure there’s no 404 pages.
 If there is any, go and fix it as soon as possible to avoid damages to your SEO.